 To begin, cut the tomatoes into wedges (about 8 wedges for every large tomato).

 This is so that the tomatoes will hold shape and stay relatively intact throughout the cooking process.

-One important step is to sizzle the ginger and spring onions first till golden.
+One important step is to sizzle the ginger and spring onions with some cooking oil first till golden.
 This adds complex yet subtle flavours into the oil and therefore the tomatoes.

-Then add tomatoes, sugar and a little salt, cook on medium until soft, stirring occasionally.
-Whilst tomatoes are cooking away, whisk eggs with shaoxing wine and season with salt.
+Then add the tomatoes, sugar and a little pinch of salt, cook on medium heat until soft, stirring occasionally.
+Whilst tomatoes are cooking away, crack eggs into a bowl, beat the eggs with shaoxing wine and season with salt.

 Once tomatoes are soft, remove and discard ginger slices.
 They've served their purpose.
 Make some room in the middle of the pan, add extra oil for the eggs.

 If you don't have a non-stick pan, I recommend adding about 2 tablespoons of oil at this stage instead of 1 tablespoon to prevent eggs from sticking to the bottom of the pan.

 Pour the egg mixture into the middle of the pan.

 As you can see from the images above, you want to only stir once the eggs have formed shape.
 This is so that the scrambled eggs don't get 'lost' in the tomatoes and their juices.
 Meaning, a thick paste-like consistency instead of solid pieces of scrambled eggs.

 I find gently pushing the tomato and eggs from the edges of the pan towards the middle works really well.
 Just like image #6 above, scraping from the bottom of the pan to avoid overcooking.